Table of contents:

-After a couple expresses interest by completing the Adoption Expression of Interest form their eligibility will be determined by Adoption and Specialist Support Services and they are notified of the outcome.
+After a couple expresses interest by completing the Adoption Expression of Interest form their eligibility will be determined by Adoption Services and they are notified of the outcome.
 If the couple is eligible, their names are entered on the expression of interest register.

 The number of couples to be selected for assessment from the expression of interest register varies from year to year as the number of assessments is based on the anticipated need of particular country programs.
 Please refer to Australian Attorney General's Department's Intercountry Adoption Branch for information about the number of children adopted from overseas in recent years.